zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-templateBlade-reference.md

 Authoring template blades requires a blade definition in PDL, an HTML template, and a ViewModel.
 In this article we will go through the details of the PDL definition and the capabilities in the ViewModel

-You can learn the basics of authoring your first template blade in [this article](portalfx-blades-templateBlade.md)
+You can learn the basics of authoring your first template blade in[./portalfx-extensions-blades-procedure.md](./ portalfx-extensions-blades-procedure.md.).

 <a name="templateblade-reference-pdl"></a>
 #### PDL